 Within this paradigm, we hope that first-time violations and subsequent restorative-centered sanctions will produce student experiences that will give them a valuable developmental experience.
 Offering students a developmental opportunity to learn from their misjudgment is imperative to maintaining effective and ethical student affairs practice, and we hope that very few students will ignore this opportunity and continue to violate policy.
 If a student continues to put her or his peers at risk, however, we feel that such behavior warrants a tangible response that threatens the student's housing privileges.

 At present, the majority of sanctions are focused on creating educational moments in the midst of a policy violation.
-Plans to train house directors and interns in the philosophy and tangible skills of restorative justice, however, are likely to have greater efficacy in the residence halls and mods.
+Plans to train area coordinators and resident advisors in the philosophy and tangible skills of restorative justice, however, are likely to have greater efficacy in the residence halls and mods.
 Restorative justice practices have had overwhelming success in numerous colleges and universities across the country, and our hope is that bringing them to Hampshire College will yield a positive and developmental solution to a salient campus problem.

 A. Infraction: Evidence of smoking indoors or covered smoke detector attributed to a particular student.

-Evidence of smoking indoors includes: cigarette butts, smoke, ash, or other evidence in a student room or other area associated with a specific student; report from staff (i.e., interns, house directors, housing ops, public safety, facilities)
+Evidence of smoking indoors includes: cigarette butts, smoke, ash, or other evidence in a student room or other area associated with a specific student; report from staff (i.e., resident advisors, area coordinators, housing ops, public safety, facilities)